My Favorite Vacation

 Did they just apologize, or did they go above and beyond to make sure their guests were compensated and happy?)
 You will also want to know where you would like to cruise to.
 Many cruise lines have their own islands that they sail to that others don’t.
 Also, your departure port matters as well.
 Your local port might not cruise or have a cruise line that leaves from your local port to where you want to go.
 Thus leaving you to spend extra money-getting to another port that does.

 When and with whom you book your cruise matters.
 Cruise lines like to run deals all the time.
-Sometimes when you book you think you have gotten the best deal only to learn that a couple of weeks later they have changed up their sale to something better, or a different travel website was offering a better deal when you booked.
+Sometimes when you book you think you have gotten the best deal only to learn that a couple of weeks later, they have changed up their sale to something better, or a different travel website was offering a better deal when you booked.
 You will need to do some research when booking your cruise.
-When I book my cruise I always call the actual cruise line first, get their pricing and perks, and then I look up the pricing of the same cruise on websites such as Priceline and give them a call.
+When I book my cruise, I always call the actual cruise line first, get their pricing and perks.
+Then I look up the pricing of the same cruise on websites such as Priceline and give them a call.

 Your ship will matter as well in regards to pricing.
 Booking a cruise on a newer ship will cost you more.
-Things to look for are deals such as every 3rd night free, kids sail free, reduced or no deposit, free extra on board credit, military/firefighter/police discount, resident discount if you are leaving out of your home port, and cruise line specific membership clubs.
+Things to look for are deals such as every 3rd night free, kids sail free, reduced or no deposit, free extra on-board credit, military/firefighter/police discount, resident discount if you are leaving out of your home port, and cruise line specific membership clubs.

 You don’t need to be a travel agent to get the best deal to book a cruise vacation.
 You just need to be educated, smart and vigilant about the cruiseline, itinerary, and deals available.
 That way when you get on that ship and your phone signal starts fading away you will be able to enjoy your amazing vacation.
 Instead of worrying if you got the best deal or not.
 Happy cruising!
 (P.S.
 If you need help on what stateroom to book check out my post tips on selecting your stateroom!